Best Home Improvements to Increase the Value of Your Home: 45 Experts Weigh In

 We all know the answer to this one, as many of us have been there before for better or for worse!
 The answer in most cases is no.

 The reason is simple, once we form an emotional connection with a home it is difficult to look at it as a purely rational transaction.
-We start envisioning ourselves living in the home, asking ourselves how our children would feel, whether their stroller would fit in the hallway, mentioning how cozy the place is, and potentially coming to the conclusion that we have to buy it because it just feels right.
+We start envisioning ourselves living in the home, asking ourselves how our children would feel, mentioning how cozy the place is, and potentially coming to the conclusion that we have to buy it because it just feels right.
 The problem is that all of these characteristics are subjective, and will mean completely different things to different people.

 While conducting the survey, many of the experts asked me whether my question was relating to financial value or emotional value, and I think this is what they meant.
 It’s hard to put a price tag on emotional value, because it is different for everyone.